jpgrimminck/usuarios/README.md

     - Play / Pause / Forward / Rewind

 ## 5. Song Status Tags
-- Songs can have two status tags:
+- Songs can have three status tags:
     - Not started (default)
     - Practicing
     - Ready (or "Completed")